megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

     }
     }

-In such case API response will be represented in next JSON form:
+In such case API response will be represented in the following JSON format:

   ::

     {"result": {“response” : “response from CustomSuccessResponse object”}}

-In case if something going wrong and error shall be returned then response shall implements ErrorResponse interface which by default have next functions to be implemented:
+Error response should implement the ErrorResponse interface which by default should have the next functions to be implemented:

 ```public String code()``` -- error code